 As our children navigate through the expectations of society, we want to ensure they grow up to be kind and thoughtful.
-We teach them to say ‘thank you’, ‘please’ and ‘sorry’ in an effort to teach them values and make sure they grow up to be empathetic individuals.
-However, we might be making a major mistake by forcing them to say ‘sorry’ – and actually end up doing more harm than good to their personality!
+We teach them to say ‘thank you’, ‘please’, and ‘sorry’ in an effort to teach them values and make sure they grow up to be empathetic individuals.
+However, we might be making a major mistake by forcing them to say ‘sorry’ – and may actually end up doing more harm than good to their personality!
 Yes, it’s true.
-Child development experts do NOT recommend forcing your little one to apologize for a very strong reason.
+Child development experts do NOT recommend forcing children to apologize for a very strong reason.

 Toddlers are at an age where they are learning more about the world every day!
-They’ll have tantrums for the funniest of reasons, throw themselves down on the floor in the middle of the mall, and scream their lungs out.
-They’ll snatch toys they want from some other kids who’ll then be left crying.
-They’ll spit out food and undress themselves at the most random of times.
+They’ll have tantrums for the funniest of reasons and they might throw themselves down on the floor in the middle of the mall and scream their lungs out.
+They might snatch toys they want from some other kids who’ll then be left crying.
+They might spit out food and undress themselves at the most random of times.
 Try as we might to discipline our child using different techniques, they are bound to not listen.
 In the middle all of these ‘toddler tantrums’ (that are completely normal), we sometimes try to force them to say sorry or apologize.
 They might comply or they might not.
 Most days we wish for them to be ‘easy’ and just say sorry.
 But by forcing them to do this, we are actually encouraging them to say sorry without feeling sorry!

 Why We Shouldn’t Force Kids to Say Sorry

 - to say sorry as a formality to get out of trouble!

 The Best Ways to Teach Children to Apologise

 Teaching children to apologize and mean it comes by showing them how to go about it.
 The next time your child’s actions require an apology to be issued, go ahead and say sorry on your little one’s behalf.
 Chances are you’re genuinely sorry and your child will notice this and understand why one should say sorry.